AI-BAAM: AI-Driven Bank Statement Analytics as Alternative Data for Malaysian MSME Credit Scoring: Transaction Data-based Credit Scoring

-Specifically, we use quantile or supervised monotonic binning to obtain $\{B_{jk}\}_{k=1}^{K_j}$ for continuous transaction-derived variables (e.g., cash-flow stability, balance volatility).
-Then, we group rare datapoints to ensure each bin has sufficient defaults and non-defaults for sparse categorical variables (e.g., business sector code).
+\textbf{Binning of Bank Statement Features.} Specifically, we used supervised monotonic binning to obtain $\{B_{jk}\}_{k=1}^{K_j}$ for continuous transaction-derived variables (e.g., cash flow stability, balance volatility) and sparse categorical variables (e.g., State/Location).
+Then, rare categories are grouped to ensure that each bin contains sufficient observations of both default and non-default classes while preserving monotonicity.
 Computations of WOE and IV are performed on training folds only to avoid data leakage.